 #2 – Grasshopper – The Best for Solopreneurs and Small Teams

 Grasshopper is the best virtual phone number company for solopreneurs and small business owners.
-If that sounds like you, you’ll love the easy setup and helpful features in this simple solution.
+Because you don’t have to be a tech wizard to get started.
+They have easy setup and helpful features with this simple solution to virtual phone services.

 Grasshopper lets users set up a local number, a toll-free number, or import a current number depending on their needs.
 It also has a vanity number option.
 Examples of vanity numbers are “1-800-FITNESS” or “1-800-PLUMBER.”